NEWS AND EVENTS

 MARCH 2024 ALAS!
 The launch of, "DON'T STAND ALONE": Black Labor Organizing in New Orleans, took place on March 14 at the Small Center in New Orleans.
 The proejct began as The New Orleans Black Worker Organizing History Project in 2014 with the aim to raise up the long history of Black-led labor organizing and publish an online timeline.
 The project developed from a collaboration between lead organizers of Stand with Dignity -- Alfred Marshall, Colette Tippy and Toya-Ex Lewis -- an organized group of Black workers within the New Orleans Workers' Center for Racial Justice and my students at Tulane University students.
 From archival research done both by students and Stand members, the timeline launched on Juneteenth 2016.
 Thank you to members of our Community Advisory Committee this past year and to community partners who we've worked with across the years.
 Special thanks go to university collaborators Matt Olson (NOWCRJ), Prof. Jana Lipman and Jose Cotto at Tulane University, and Prof. Molly Mitchell, Prof. Max Krochmal at UNO, and artist, Langston Allston.
 This mobile exhibit centers on 12 panels that showcase the wide range of labor organizing in New Orleans -- from musicians and domestic workers to longshoreman and hospitality -- as well as important campaigns and moments of greater solidarity as seen in the 1892 General Strike or the Campaign for a Living Wage.

-FEBRUARY 2024 Joined Dr. Nicole King to do a keynote talk in Worcester, MA at Holy Cross University to discuss the Baltimore Field School, through our presentation, “The Field is Us: Building Ethical Community and University Partnerships with the Baltimore Field School.”
+FEBRUARY 2024 I joined Dr. Nicole King to present a keynote talk in Worcester, MA at Holy Cross University.
+We discussed the Baltimore Field School, through our presentation entitled, “The Field is Us: Building Ethical Community and University Partnerships with the Baltimore Field School.”
 We met with administrators, community partners, faculty, staff and students who make up the amazing crew led by Isabelle Jenkins and Mary Conley to celebrate five years of community-engaged scholarship programming through Scholarship in Action.
 We learned so much from the important engaged work at Holy Cross while also sharing some of the key successes of BFS in Baltimore.
 Here’s the abstract from our talk: How can we begin to engage with the city around us in mutually beneficial ways that invigorate both our university and our city?
 Dr. Nicole King (American Studies, UMBC) and Dr. Sarah Fouts (American Studies, UMBC) will discuss the benefits of learning by engaging locally and working with local residents in planning and building community-based projects in collaborative and ethical ways.
 This talk invites faculty from across the disciplines to consider ways to bring Worcester into the classroom and to work collaboratively with city residents in building a university invested in the public good.
 By sharing the lessons they’ve learned while developing collaborative projects between her home campus UMBC and the city of Baltimore, the scholars will introduce key aspects of community-engaged learning and its benefits, as well as methods that may provide pathways for Holy Cross to connect more fully with the city of Worcester.

 JANUARY 2024 Submitted my final manuscript draft with all the images to UNC Press!
 The final step before post-production!
 Happy Carnival.
 Yayaya.